 What are some of the biggest ways you feel your apprenticeship has impacted you?

 It’s helped me a lot both academically and personally.
 I have been exposed to different departments within the company, I’ve learned a lot about the different machinery, and have an overall better understanding of how manufacturing companies work.

 Who has helped and supportive you during your training and education?

 Everyone at Tecomet including human resources and manager have been very helpful.
-My former counselor and teach at Job Corps have checked in with my a lot to see how things are going.
+My former counselor and teacher at Job Corps have checked in with me a lot to see how things are going.